boomcamp/django-restframework/README.md

 We're going to produce token's for our `api` project.

-1. First we need to install `djangorestframework-jwt` library in our virtual environment.
+1. First we need to install a library called `djangorestframework_simplejwt` into our virtual environment.

 ```
 (tutorial) dev-mentor@devmentor-PC-MK34LEZCBEAD:~/Downloads/tutorial$ pipenv install djangorestframework_simplejwt